andreasnymark/jQuery.contentFold/README.md

 ## What does it do

-Collapse content between two elements and wraps it in a another element.
+Wrap, folds and hides content after every element specified, to give a better overview of an article.
+By default, content followed after a H2 is hidden.
+Primary use is for long articles on devices with small screens.
+Inspired of Mobile Wikipedia.

 ## How to use

-Simply add the plugin and then add selector on parent element:
+Simply add the plugin and then run the plugin on parent element:

-`$('.collapser').contentCollapser();`
+`$('.main').contentFold();`

 You need to set all styles for each class name.
-This javascript only removes, adds and toogle class names.
+This javascript only removes, adds and toggles a specific class names.

-To change default values, simply:

-	$('.collapser').contentCollapser({
-		element:'h1',
-		classCollapsed:'is-collapsed'
-	});

 ### Options

+#### Default values

 	element: 'h2',					// head element (every sibling after a h2 will be wrapped within a <div class="content" />)
 	classCollapsed: 'is-collapsed', // class name on collapsed head
 	classExpanded: 'is-expanded',	// class name on expanded head
 	classContent: 'content', 		// class name on hidden content

+#### Override default values

+To change default values, simply add them when you initiate the script:

+	$('.msin').contentFold({
+		element:'h3',
+		classCollapsed:'hidden'
+	});

 ### HTML output